dbs-leipzig/gradoop/README.md

 ### Disclaimer

-Apache®, Apache Flink&trade;, Flink&trade;, Apache HBase&trade; and HBase&trade;
+Apache&reg;, Apache Accumulo&reg;, Apache Flink, Flink&trade;, Apache HBase&trade; and
-are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
+HBase&trade; are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.